silverlight513/Rownd/README.md

  - Finish beta version

 ##Code Additions still to do
- - Console version if not in debug mode
- - Allow use of dynamic routes
  - Hierarchical routes with parents
  - Add tests for framework functions
  - Add in History mode so no need for the #